khulnasoft/khulnasoft/doc/dev/background-information/insights/backend.md

 in the same database as the timeseries data, requiring some network traversal.

 User permissions are currently implemented by negating the set of repos a user does *not* have access to.
-This is based on the assumption that most users of Sourcegraph have access to most repositories.
-This is a fairly highly validated assumption, and matches the premise of Sourcegraph to begin with (that you can search across all repos).
+This is based on the assumption that most users of Khulnasoft have access to most repositories.
+This is a fairly highly validated assumption, and matches the premise of Khulnasoft to begin with (that you can search across all repos).
-This may not be suitable for Sourcegraph installations with highly controlled repository permissions, and may need revisiting.
+This may not be suitable for Khulnasoft installations with highly controlled repository permissions, and may need revisiting.

 ### Storage Format
 The code insights time series are currently stored entirely within Postgres.